huguesva/huguesva.github.io/_posts/2024-02-25-inverseOT_mongegap.md

 First, as shown in the figure below,  we can verify that we obtain exactly the same embeddings using unrolling and the Monge gap trick presented in this blog.
 ![](/assets/img/blog-invot/swiss_roll_inverse_OT.svg){:style="display:block; margin-left:auto; margin-right:auto; width:100%;"}

-However, the Monge gap approach is faster as we can see on the following plot.
+The Monge gap approach is faster than unrolling as we can see on the following plot.
 ![](/assets/img/blog-invot/timings.svg){:style="display:block; margin-left:auto; margin-right:auto; width:50%;"}
 Another benefit is that it doesn't need to store the computational graph of the Sinkhorn forward pass so it is more memory efficient as well.